kylefrost/Desk-Clock/README.md

-# Desk-Clock
+# Desk Clock

-Small project I started one day in Starbucks that has grown into a much larger initiative to make a great application (and learn a lot of new things!).
+Small project I started one day in Starbucks - while waiting on my girlfriend ([@lauren_alexis](http://www.twitter.com/lauren_alexis)) to take an exam - that has grown into a much larger initiative to make a great desk top application (and learn a lot of new things!).

 ## About the App